Understanding the Agenda

 Addressing the Board of Directors

 The Board of Directors encourages citizen participation.
-Attendees who wish to address the Board must complete a "Speaker Card" and present it to the Board Secretary.
+Attendees who wish to address the Board may complete a "Speaker Card" and present it to the Board Secretary.

 The Public Forum portion of the meeting provides an opportunity for citizens to speak on items not listed on the agenda.
 The Board of Directors is limited by State law to providing brief responses, asking questions for clarification, or referring a matter to staff when responding to items that are not listed on the agenda.